 At Bookmakers.com, not only do we provide the best golf bonuses, but we also break down the key terms and conditions to be aware of before opening your new account.

 One of the most common golf free bet types is a matched first bet.
 Whatever amount you place as your first bet, you will receive a free bet to the same amount.
 Generally speaking, the conditions will outline the minimum and maximum free bet amount, the minimum odds for your qualifying bet and whether or not selected payment methods are excluded from the offer.
-All of that golf bonus information, and more, is available on Bookmakers.com.
+All of that golf bonus information, and more, is available here on Bookmakers.

 The PGA Tour hosts what are regarded as the best golf tournaments in the world, often featuring the very best players in the world.